ManifoldScholar/manifold-docusaurus/docs/administering/readingGroups_be.md

 That said, users who have been removed from a group will no longer have access to any comments—that is, responses to annotations or other comments—they left within the confines of that group.
 Those comments will only be available to current members of the group.

-:::note Manually Removing Annotations and Comments Annotations and comments can be removed by administrators in the frontend interface using the **Delete** button associated with the content, from either the Reader’s annotation drawer or in a [Reading Group’s **Notes + Comments** tab](../using/reading_groups.md#creator-moderator-and-administrator-view).
+:::note Manually Removing Annotations and Comments Annotations and comments can be removed by administrators in the frontend interface in the Reader’s annotation drawer using the **Delete** button associated with the content, from the See All view in the [Reader’s Notes dropdown menu](../using/reading_manifold.md#notes), and in a [Reading Group’s **Notes + Comments** tab](../using/reading_groups.md#creator-moderator-and-administrator-view).

 In the backend, annotations can be removed using the **Annotations sidebar** in a Reading Group’s detail view (considered below) or from the **Annotations** submenu, living within the **Records** menu view.
 Comments can likewise be removed from the backend, using the **Comments** submenu within the **Records** menu view.
 The **Annotations** and **Comments** submenu options are fully considered in the [Managing Annotations and Comments section](../administering/annoComments_be.md).
 :::